Carlton, Victoria: Politics

-Carlton falls within the federal electorate of Melbourne (currently held by Adam Bandt of The Greens) and the state electorate of Melbourne (currently held by Ellen Sandell of The Greens).
+Carlton falls within the federal electorate of Melbourne (currently held by Sarah Witty of the Australian Labor Party) and the state electorate of Melbourne (currently held by Ellen Sandell of the Greens).

 A traditional working-class suburb, it traditionally saw a high vote for the ALP.
-However, like many other inner-city suburbs undergoing a process of gentrification, The Greens have been gaining an increasing share of the vote.
+However, like many other inner-city suburbs undergoing a process of gentrification, the Greens have been gaining an increasing share of the vote.

-The suburb contains three polling booths (Carlton, Carlton Central and Carlton South), which collectively produced the following primary-vote results at the 2019 federal election: Greens 2534 or 62.58%; Labor 668 or 16.5%; Liberal 605 or 14.94%; Reason 212 or 5.24% and United Australia 30 or 0.74%.

 Education

 Due to Carlton's close proximity to the Parkville campus of the University of Melbourne, many university-owned buildings can be found around Carlton, as a result of the university's expansion through the years.
 This includes the University Square redevelopment, where the state-of-the-art Law and ICT buildings and a new underground carpark are located.
-However, the University's continued expansion into Carlton is opposed by some residents.
-Two of the University's residential colleges are located in Carlton; Medley Hall is located on Drummond Street, while Graduate House is on Leicester Street.
+However, the university's continued expansion into Carlton is opposed by some residents.
+Two of the university's residential colleges are located in Carlton; Medley Hall is located on Drummond Street, while Graduate House is on Leicester Street.
 Graduate House is a residential college for graduate students only and does not admit any undergraduate students.

 Melbourne Business School, Melbourne Law School and part of RMIT University's City Campus are also located in Carlton.Victoria and Tasmania's Catholic seminary, Corpus Christi College, is located on Drummond Street.
 The college accommodates forty seminarians who are studying to become priests.

 Primary education is provided by two schools; Carlton Gardens Primary School and Carlton Primary School.
 CGPS was founded in 1884 and is one of Melbourne's oldest schools and the closest to the Melbourne CBD.

 The Melbourne University Regiment (MUR) is based in Grattan Street, Carlton.
 MUR serves to train potential officers in the Australian Army Reserve.
 MUR was founded in 1884 as D company, 4th Battalion of the Victorian Rifles, and changed to its current name and role in 1948.
 Famous alumni include Sir John Monash, Sir Robert Menzies, Sir Ninian Stephen, Barry Humphries, and Andrew Peacock.

 Health

-Carlton is also very well serviced by the health sector.
+Carlton is well serviced by the health sector.
 The Royal Women's Hospital and the new Royal Dental Hospital provide high quality health care.
 It is also a centre of biomedical research.
 The Cancer Research Institute and the Australian College of Optometry all have their premises in Carlton.
 Carlton is the home of NETS (Victoria) which provides emergency transport of sick newborns between hospitals throughout Victoria and from Tasmania.
-It was also the home of Cancer Council Victoria for many years before moving to St Kilda Road.
+It was also the home of Cancer Council Victoria for many years before it moved to St Kilda Road.